qfwc258/circuidipity/content/2014-01-06-ascii-logo.rst

 :tags: debian, linux
 :slug: ascii-logo

-`Linuxlogo <http://www.deater.net/weave/vmwprod/linux_logo/>`_ provides Tux, the Debian swirl, and other distro logos that can be displayed - along with system information - at the console login prompt ...
+`Linuxlogo <http://www.deater.net/weave/vmwprod/linux_logo/>`_ provides Tux, the Debian swirl, and other distro logos that can be displayed - along with system information - at the console login prompt:

 .. code-block:: bash